gnieboer/tsp-redesign/pages/privacy-plan/awareness-and-training.md

 ---
 # Awareness and Training

-Handling and safeguarding PII maintained and used by FRTIB personnel is necessary to ensure the trust of TSP participants and beneficiaries.
-Privacy Act requests involving participants who request TSP account-specific information are administered by a division within FRTIB’s Office of Participant Services.
-In an effort to protect PII, FRTIB’s Information Security Management Division has deployed a data loss prevention (DLP) tool to enhance the security of FRTIB’s most critical asset—PII.
-FRTIB’s DLP enhances privacy protections to PII and helps to reduce breaches.
+FRTIB requires all employees and contractors with access to PII to complete privacy training when first beginning work with the Agency and annually thereafter.
+FRTIB conducts its annual training through the Agency’s Enterprise Learning Management System (ELMS).
+The training provides an overview of important statutory, regulatory, and other federal privacy requirements, including the Privacy Act and the E-Government Act of 2002.
+The Privacy Division has published Privacy Training Procedures detailing privacy training requirements along with relevant roles and responsibilities.

 ## New Employee Orientation Training